datafolklabs/cement/doc/source/dev/boss_templates.rst

 `The Boss Project <http://boss.rtfd.org>`_ provides 'Baseline Open Source Software' templates and development tools.
 It has similarities to PasteScript with regards to templating, but far easier to extend.
-The official template repository includes a number of templates specifically for Cement.
+The official template repository includes a number of templates specifically for Cement, and are the recommended means of start Cement based projects.

 This is just a quick overview of creating Cement Apps, Plugins, and Extensions with Boss.